snath222/IP-Trajectory-Optimisation-SN/README.md

 ```
 ---

-Developed by Shubham Nath (Supervised by [Hans Fangohr](https://github.com/fangohr)) as part of an Individual Project (IP) on interplanetary trajectory optimisation.
+Developed by Shubham Nath (under the supervision of [Hans Fangohr](https://github.com/fangohr)) as part of my Individual Project (IP) on interplanetary trajectory optimisation.